andrewcbancroft/datadaylife-blog/_posts/2018-02-05-predictive-analytics-vs-machine-learning-whats-the-difference.md

 Predictive analytics encapsulates the principles and methods for computing estimations for these measurements (or any number of others that [fit the pattern of questions](https://www.dataday.life/patterns-and-key-words-of-predictive-analytics-questions/) for predictive analytics to provide the answer for).

 The thing about "predictive analytics" as a term, is that it's pretty abstract.
-Notably missing in these "principles and methods and science" is the **how to do it**.
-Predictive analytics *doesn't* prescribe a definitive **how**.
+Notably missing in these "principles and methods" is the **how to do it**.

 *That* is what "machine learning" is.

 ## Machine Learning:  A Way to do Predictive Analytics
 Machine learning is a way to *do* predictive analytics.

-Machine learning is one way to take this idea of predicting measurements for an "individual unit" within a population and turn it into a reality.
+It is one way to take this idea of predicting measurements for an "individual unit" within a population, and turn it into a reality.

 *One* way?
 So... there are *other ways* to do predictive analytics??